-- 1. use proper keyboarding posture, finger positions, and touch-typing techniques to improve accuracy, speed, and general efficiency in operating a computer - 2. use appropriate technology terminology - 3. use a variety of technology tools (e.g., dictionary, thesaurus, grammar-checker, calculator) to maximize the accuracy of technology-produced products - 4. understand that new technology tools can be developed to do what could not be done without the use of technology - 5. describe strategies for identifying and preventing routine hardware and software problems that may occur during everyday technology use

-- 6. identify changes in hardware and software systems over time and discuss how these changes affected various groups (e.g., individual users, education, government, and businesses) - 7. discuss common hardware and software difficulties and identify strategies for trouble-shooting and problem solving - 8. identify characteristics that suggest that the computer system hardware or software might need to be upgraded - 9. identify a variety of information storage devices (e.g., floppies, CDs, DVDs, fl ash drives, tapes) and provide a rationale for using a certain device for a specific purpose - 10. identify technology resources that assist with various consumer-related activities (e.g., budgets, purchases, banking transactions, product descriptions) - 11. identify appropriate fi le formats for a variety of applications - 12. use basic utility programs or built-in application functions to convert fi le formats - 13. proofread and edit writing using appropriate resources (e.g., dictionary, spell check, grammar check, grammar references, writing references) and grade level appropriate checklists both individually and in groups
+1. use proper keyboarding posture, finger positions, and touch-typing techniques to improve accuracy, speed, and general efficiency in operating a computer 2. use appropriate technology terminology 3. use a variety of technology tools (e.g., dictionary, thesaurus, grammar-checker, calculator) to maximize the accuracy of technology-produced products 4. understand that new technology tools can be developed to do what could not be done without the use of technology 5. describe strategies for identifying and preventing routine hardware and software problems that may occur during everyday technology use 6. identify changes in hardware and software systems over time and discuss how these changes affected various groups (e.g., individual users, education, government, and businesses) 7. discuss common hardware and software difficulties and identify strategies for trouble-shooting and problem solving 8. identify characteristics that suggest that the computer system hardware or software might need to be upgraded 9. identify a variety of information storage devices (e.g., floppies, CDs, DVDs, fl ash drives, tapes) and provide a rationale for using a certain device for a specific purpose 10. identify technology resources that assist with various consumer-related activities (e.g., budgets, purchases, banking transactions, product descriptions) 11. identify appropriate fi le formats for a variety of applications 12. use basic utility programs or built-in application functions to convert fi le formats 13. proofread and edit writing using appropriate resources (e.g., dictionary, spell check, grammar check, grammar references, writing references) and grade level appropriate checklists both individually and in groups By the end of Grade 12 each student will:

-- 1. discuss emerging technology resources (e.g., podcasting, webcasting, compressed video delivery, online fi le sharing, graphing calculators, global positioning software) - 2. identify the capabilities and limitations of emerging communication resources - 3. understand the importance of both the predictable and unpredictable impacts of technology - 4. identify changes in hardware and software systems over time and discuss how these changes might affect the individual personally in his/her role as a lifelong learner - 5. understand the purpose, scope, and use of assistive technology - 6. understand that access to online learning increases educational and workplace opportunities - 7. be provided with the opportunity to learn in a virtual environment as a strategy to build 21st century learning skills - 8. understand the relationship between electronic resources, infrastructure, and connectivity - 9, routinely apply touch-typing techniques with advanced accuracy, speed, and efficiency - 10. assess and solve hardware and software problems by using online help or other user documentation and support - 11. identify common graphic, audio, and video fi le formats (e.g., jpeg, gif, bmp, mpeg, wav) - 12. demonstrate how to import/export text, graphics, or audio fi les - 13. proofread and edit a document using an application's spelling and grammar checking functions

-Social, Ethical, and Human Issues
+1. discuss emerging technology resources (e.g., podcasting, webcasting, compressed video delivery, online file sharing, graphing calculators, global positioning software) 2. identify the capabilities and limitations of emerging communication resources 3. understand the importance of both the predictable and unpredictable impacts of technology 4. identify changes in hardware and software systems over time and discuss how these changes might affect the individual personally in his/her role as a lifelong learner 5. understand the purpose, scope, and use of assistive technology 6. understand that access to online learning increases educational and workplace opportunities 7. be provided with the opportunity to learn in a virtual environment as a strategy to build 21st century learning skills 8. understand the relationship between electronic resources, infrastructure, and connectivity 9. routinely apply touch-typing techniques with advanced accuracy, speed, and effi ciency 10. assess and solve hardware and software problems by using online help or other user documentation and support 11. identify common graphic, audio, and video file formats (jpeg, gif, bmp, mpeg, wav) 12. demonstrate how to import/export text, graphics, or audio files 13. proofread and edit a document using an application's spelling and grammar checking functions Social, Ethical, and Human Issues By the end of Grade 2 each student will:

-- 1. identify common uses of information and communication technologies - 2. discuss advantages and disadvantages of using technology - 3. recognize that using a password helps protect the privacy of information - 4. discuss scenarios describing acceptable and unacceptable uses of age-appropriate technology (e.g., computers, phones, 911, internet, email) at home or at school - 5. discuss the consequences of irresponsible uses of technology resources at home or at school - 6. understand that technology is a tool to help complete a task - 7. understand that technology is a source of information, learning, and entertainment - 8. identify places in the community where one can access technology
+1. identify common uses of information and communication technologies 2. discuss advantages and disadvantages of using technology 3. recognize that using a password helps protect the privacy of information 4. discuss scenarios describing acceptable and unacceptable uses of age-appropriate technology (e.g., computers, phones, 911, internet, email) at home or at school 5. discuss the consequences of irresponsible uses of technology resources at home or at school 6. understand that technology is a tool to help complete a task 7. understand that technology is a source of information, learning, and entertainment 8. identify places in the community where one can access technology By the end of Grade 5 each student will: